The Hope Institute

 The Adult Hopelessness Scale is designed to assess nine forms of hopelessness.

-This model of hopelessness was derived from Dr. Scioli’s four-part model of hope (attachment, survival, mastery, and spirituality).
+This model of hopelessness was derived from Dr. Scioli’s four-part model of hope (mastery, attachment, survival, and spirituality).
+The "critical mass"

 Three forms of hopelessness result from core disruptions of attachment, survival, or mastery needs (feelings of alienation, doom, or powerlessness).